-- Map out areas for nature's recovery. - Set out clear policies on Biodiversity Net Gain, aspiring to create 20% improvements for wildlife through the planning process - Explain how you will use these policies to enhance habitats in your area
+- Map out areas for nature's recovery. - Set out clear policies on habitat protection and enhancement and Biodiversity Net Gain, aspiring to create 20% improvements for wildlife through the planning process.

+Explain how you will use these policies to enhance habitats in your area.